clovaai/tunit/README.md

-## Rethinking the Truly Unsupervised Image-to-Image Translation
+## Rethinking the Truly Unsupervised Image-to-Image Translation (ICCV 2021)
 ![teaser](./resrc/teaser_3row.png)
 > **_Each image is generated with the source image in the left and the average style vector of each cluster.
 The network is trained under fully unsupervised manner._**

 __Official pytorch implementation of "Rethinking the Truly Unsupervised Image-to-Image Translation"__

 > __[Rethinking the Truly Unsupervised Image-to-Image Translation](https://arxiv.org/abs/2006.06500)__
-> Kyungjune Baek<sup>1</sup>*, Yunjey Choi<sup>2</sup>, Youngjung Uh<sup>2</sup>, Jaejun Yoo<sup>3</sup>, Hyunjung Shim<sup>1</sup>
+> Kyungjune Baek<sup>1</sup>*, Yunjey Choi<sup>2</sup>, Youngjung Uh<sup>1</sup>, Jaejun Yoo<sup>3</sup>, Hyunjung Shim<sup>1</sup>
 > \* Work done during his internship at Clova AI Research
 > <sup>1</sup> Yonsei University
-> <sup>2</sup> Clova AI Research, NAVER Corp.
+> <sup>2</sup> NAVER AI Lab.
-> <sup>3</sup> EPFL
+> <sup>3</sup> UNIST
 >
-> __Absract__ _Every recent image-to-image translation model uses either image-level (_i.e._ input-output pairs) or set-level (_i.e._ domain labels) supervision at minimum.
-However, even the set-level supervision can be a serious bottleneck for data collection in practice.
-In this paper, we tackle image-to-image translation in a fully unsupervised setting, _i.e.,_ neither paired images nor domain labels.
-To this end, we propose the truly unsupervised image-to-image translation(TUNIT) that simultaneously learns to separate image domains via an information-theoretic approach and generate corresponding images using the estimated domain labels.
-Experimental results on various datasets show that the proposed method successfully separates domains and translates images across those domains.
-Our model outperforms existing set-level supervised methods under a semi-supervised setting, where a subset of domain labels is provided._
+> __Absract__ _Every recent image-to-image translation model inherently requires either image-level (i.e. input-output pairs) or set-level (i.e. domain labels) supervision.
+However, even set-level supervision can be a severe bottleneck for data collection in practice.
+In this paper, we tackle image-to-image translation in a fully unsupervised setting, i.e., neither paired images nor domain labels.
+To this end, we propose a truly unsupervised image-to-image translation model (TUNIT) that simultaneously learns to separate image domains and translates input images into the estimated domains.
+Experimental results show that our model achieves comparable or even better performance than the set-level supervised model trained with full labels, generalizes well on various datasets, and is robust against the choice of hyperparameters (e.g. the preset number of pseudo domains).
+Furthermore, TUNIT can be easily extended to semi-supervised learning with a few labeled data._

 ### Requirement
 __Library__